manilajs/certificate-generator/README.md

 1. Make .csv of name,email pairs
 2. Run the tool
 3. Import the output .csv to Mailchimp (to add the slugs)
-4. Put PDFs in Dropbox
+4. Put PDFs in https://github.com/manilajs/certificates repo (branch gh-pages)
-5. Make a Mailchimp email campaign using the slugs as mergetags
+5. Make a Mailchimp email campaign using the PDFs as mergetags